Riyaaaaa/Metaheuristics-Template-Library/README.md

 waring: It is under development.

 ##Overview
-It is Library for C++.
+MTL is a header-only library for meta-heuristics programming.

-When you wanted to use the meta-heuristics , or when you need abstract and highly reusable architecture than, this library would be useful always.
+When you wanted to use the meta-heuristics, or when you need abstract and highly reusable architecture than, this library would be useful always.

 ## Description
 support the following algorithm